The Victor-Victrola Page

 in determining value.

 It must be stated again that, in the vast majority of instances, a phonograph which has been restored will be worth less than an identical phonograph which retains its original finish, even if the original finish shows signs of wear.
 If a machine has undergone a correct and authentic restoration which uses original materials and the appropriate restoration processes, its collector value can be maintained to a reasonable extent.
 The antique phonograph hobby is not like the car collector hobby, where a well-restored 1928 Packard will likely bring more money than an original example which needs some work.
-The buyer's market doesn't work that way with antique furniture.
+The marketplace for antique furniture is very different.

 If, for example, one finds a extremely rare VV-XX model in "Good Original" condition, and another identical machine which has undergone an excellent and correct professional restoration (as seen at left), the value of both machines might be considered about equal from a collector's standpoint.
 But the same model, which is rated to be an "Excellent Original" condition, will most certainly bring more money than any machine which has been restored to any level of perfection.
 Collectors simply prefer an original finish, and are willing to pay for it.
 Now, if we find the same rare VV-XX that has undergone an amateur or incorrect restoration, then its market value is likely to be far less than an original machine in virtually any condition.
 Why?
 Because the serious collector who can afford to purchase such an expensive machine will certainly not want to display it with an incorrect appearance.
 So the machine will have to be re-restored (correctly), which can be expected to cost many thousands of dollars.
 So that factor must be considered when appraising the phonograph; the presence of an incorrect restoration must be taken into account, and the value will consequently suffer.